Seat Back Failures in Auto Accident

 What Are the Current Safety Standards?

-The National Highway Traffic Safety Administration (NHTSA) enforces vehicle performance and safety standards.
+The National Highway Traffic Safety Administration (NHTSA) are auto safety experts who enforce vehicle performance and safety standards.
 The organization collaborates with the government to reduce deaths and injuries from car accidents.

-The NHTSA has a responsibility to warn parents of the dangers involved in a car accident that results in a seat back collapse and develop clear safety standards for auto manufacturers to adhere to for maximum safety.
+NHTSA has a responsibility to warn parents of the dangers of seat back collapse involved in an accident and develop clear safety standards for auto manufacturers to adhere to for maximum safety.

 CBS Investigations Into Seat Back Failures